pzivich/Delicatessen/docs/Custom Equations.rst

 This will result in an estimate close to the truth (5).
 If we were to instead use ``np.where(r, y/pi - theta[0], 0)``, then the wrong answer will be returned.
-When in doubt about the form to use (and where the subtraction should go), go back to the formula.
+When in doubt about the form to use (and where the subtraction should go), go back to the formula for the estimating function or estimator.
 Here, the IPW mean is

 .. math::